• Skip to primary navigation

 Shrimp Boil on the Grill - all the delicious flavor of a shrimp boil with easy clean up!!

-This was a huge hit with my sweet hubby (and a hard to please teenager - winning!) and the only thing that could have possibly made this dish better was a piece of toasted bread to sop up alllll of that delicious seasoned sauce at the bottom of the packet.
-Darn, I guess that means we'll just have to make this Shrimp Boil on the Grill again next weekend 😉
+The only thing that could have possibly made this dish better was a piece of toasted bread to sop up alllll of that delicious seasoned sauce at the bottom of the packet.
+Darn, I guess that means we’ll just have to make this Shrimp Boil on the Grill again next weekend 😉

 You might also like these other summer recipes: